LOVE – TRUE LOVE

 Jesus’ presence with us today is also real, giving us strength for service, and taking the fear out of dying for those who have put their faith in Him.
 I have seen humble believers leave this world with peace, joy, and radiant hope on the faces because they knew that the Lord Jesus was with them and was taking them home to be with Him.
 Even martyrs have been able to sing while being burned at the stake.

-Simeon’s words that follow in verses 31-35 cause us to realize that Simeon knew that this baby Jesus would someday provide salvation by suffering and dying for our sins.
+Simeon’s words that follow in verses 31-35 causes us to realize that Simeon knew that this baby Jesus would someday provide salvation by suffering and dying for our sins.
 Simeon also prophesied that Jesus would be a Savior to both Jews and Gentiles, and that Mary’s soul would be pierced by a sword of sorrow at her Son’s death.
 Like Simeon, we too must look to Jesus for our salvation.
 Like Simeon, we too can rejoice even in the face of death if we know Jesus as our Savior and Lord.
 So don’t let hardship and trials rob your Christmas of its deeper joy.

 ANNA THE PROPHETESS (verses 36-38)